14mmuhammad/School/Science/Notes.md

     - When light is given off
     - Change in smell and taste as well

+- Allotropes are when the atoms of an element have bonded in a different manner, common example is graphite and dimaonds.
+Made of the same elements but structurally different.
+They are allotropes of Carbon.

 #### Atomic theories
 - Democritus, 460-370 BC, thought that atoms were indivisible and each thing was made up of unique atoms, wood was made of wood atoms and iron was made of iron atoms.